Gimli Glider: Fuel-quantity indication system

 The amount of fuel in the tanks of a Boeing 767 is computed by the FQIS and displayed in the cockpit.
 The FQIS on the aircraft was a dual-processor channel, each independently calculating the fuel load and cross-checking with the other.
 In the event of one failing, the other could still operate alone, but in that case, the indicated quantity was required to be cross-checked against a floatstick measurement before departure.
-In the event of both channels failing, no fuel display was seen in the cockpit, and the aircraft would be considered unserviceable and not authorized to fly.
+If both channels fail, no fuel display was seen in the cockpit, and the aircraft would be considered unserviceable and not authorized to fly.

-Because inconsistencies had been found with the FQIS in other 767s, Boeing had issued a service bulletin for the routine checking of this system.
-An engineer in Edmonton duly did so when the aircraft arrived from Toronto following a trouble-free flight the day before the incident.
-While conducting this check, the FQIS failed and the cockpit fuel gauges went blank.
+Because inconsistencies had been found with the FQIS in other 767s, Boeing issued a service bulletin for the routine checking of this system.
+An engineer in Edmonton duly did so when the aircraft arrived from Toronto following a trouble-free flight the day before the accident.
+While conducting this check, the FQIS failed, and the cockpit fuel gauges went blank.
 The engineer had encountered the same problem earlier in the month when this same aircraft had arrived from Toronto with an FQIS fault.
-He found then that disabling the second channel by pulling the circuit breaker in the cockpit restored the fuel gauges to working order albeit with only the single FQIS channel operative.
-In the absence of any spares, he simply repeated this temporary fix by pulling and tagging the circuit breaker.
+He found then that disabling the second channel by pulling the circuit breaker in the cockpit restored the fuel gauges to working order, albeit with only the single FQIS channel operative.
+Without any spares, he repeated this temporary fix by pulling and tagging the circuit breaker.

 A record of all actions and findings was made in the maintenance log, including the entry: "SERVICE CHK – FOUND FUEL QTY IND BLANK – FUEL QTY #2 C/B PULLED & TAGGED...".
-This reports that the fuel gauges were blank and that the second FQIS channel was disabled, but does not make clear that the latter fixed the former.
+This reports that the fuel gauges were blank and that the second FQIS channel was disabled, but it does not make clear that the latter fixed the former.

-On the day of the incident, the aircraft flew from Edmonton to Montreal.
-Before departure, the engineer informed the pilot of the problem and confirmed that the tanks would have to be verified with a floatstick.
-In a misunderstanding, the pilot believed that the aircraft had been flown with the fault from Toronto the previous afternoon.
-The flight to Montreal proceeded uneventfully with fuel gauges operating correctly on the single channel.
+The aircraft flew from Edmonton to Montreal on the day of the accident.
+Before departure, the engineer informed the pilot of the problem and confirmed that the tanks must be verified with a floatstick.
+In a misunderstanding, the pilot believed the aircraft had been flown with the fault from Toronto the previous afternoon.
+The flight to Montreal proceeded uneventfully, with fuel gauges operating correctly on the single channel.